 - H. Medium term notes with a maximum remaining maturity of five years or less issued by corporations organized and operating within the United States or by depository institutions licensed by the United States or any state and operating within the United States.
 Notes eligible for investment under this subdivision shall be rated in a rating category of "A" or its equivalent or better by a NRSRO and shall not be on credit watch for a potential downgrade by a NRSRO.
-Purchases of medium term notes may not exceed 30% of the City's portfolio. - I. FDIC-insured or fully collateralized time certificates of deposit in financial institutions located in California, including U.S. branches of foreign banks licensed to do business in California.
-Any amounts invested in excess of the FDIC insured deposit limit must be collateralized in accordance with California Government Code Section 53561.
+Purchases of medium term notes may not exceed 30% of the City's portfolio. - I. FDIC-insured or fully collateralized bank deposits, including, but not limited to, demand deposit accounts, savings accounts, market rate accounts, and time deposits.
+To be eligible to receive City deposits, the financial must be located in California and have received a minimum overall satisfactory rating under the Community Redevelopment Act, for meeting the credit needs of California Communities in its most recent evaluation.
+The amount on deposit in any financial institution shall not exceed the shareholder's equity.
+Bank deposits are required to be collateralized as specified under Government Code Section 53630 et.
+Seq.
+The City Manager or his designee, at his/her discretion, may waive the collateralization requirements for any portion that is covered by federal deposit insurance.
+The City shall have a signed agreement with any depository accepting City funds per Government Code Section 53649.
+The maturity of time